Sitra Causeway

 The Sitra Causeway consists of a series of bridges and causeways constructed in the Kingdom of Bahrain.
-The causeway connects the island of Nabih Saleh and Sitra, to the capital city Manama across Tubli Bay.
+The causeway is part of Shaikh Jaber Al Ahmed Al Sabah Highway and connects the island of Nabih Saleh and Sitra, to the capital city Manama across Tubli Bay.

-Originally constructed in the early 1970s, a $266 million reconstruction plan was announced in 2006 which involved building two new bridges as well as reconstructing the Umm Al Hassam traffic junction, in order to ease traffic.
-The project was finished in mid-2010, a year after schedule.
-The new bridges were designed to have a 120-year design life.
+Originally constructed in the early 1970s, a $266 million reconstruction plan was announced in 2006 which involved building two new bridges as well as reconstructing the Umm Al Hassam traffic junction, in order to ease traffic congestion.
+The project was finished in mid-2010, a year behind schedule.
+The new bridges were designed to have a 120-year lifespan.

 Structure

-The causeway consists of two bridges and a causeway, with a total length of 3.2 km:
+The construction consists of two bridges and a causeway, with a total length of 3.2 km: